hlapp/node-red-embedded-start/README.md

 var embeddedStart = require('node-red-embedded-start');
 RED.start().then(embeddedStart(RED)).then((result) => {
     // result is whatever RED.start() resolved to
-    // RED.node.getFlow() etc are now ready to use }).catch((err) => {
+    // RED.node.getFlows() etc are now ready to use }).catch((err) => {
     if (/^timed out/.test(err.message)) {
         // embeddedStart() timed out